The 20th of Av: The Tip of the Needle

 A. The Yartzeit of Rabbi Levi Yitzchak Schneerson

-On 20 Av, 1989, hundreds of children from Chabad summer camps joined the Rebbe from the Mincha prayer, coming especially for the occasion.
-The Rebbe began speaking about how his father’s entire life was famously devoted to Torah study, and it would be fitting to quote a teaching of his on a Mishnah being studied forn his Yahrtzeit, one thast could be understood by children.
+On 20 Av, 1989, hundreds of children from Chabad summer camps joined the Rebbe for the Minchah prayer, coming especially for the occasion.
+The Rebbe began speaking about how his father’s entire life was famously devoted to Torah study, and it would be fitting to quote a teaching of his on a Mishnah being studied for his yartzeit, a teaching that could be understood by children.

 B. The Mishnah

-In Mikvaot, the Mishnah discusses imersssion of vessels that become ritually impure, and if a needle immersed on the mikvah steps is kosher (Source 1).
+In tractate Mikvaot, the Mishnah discusses immersion of vessels that became ritually impure, and how a needle immersed on the mikvah steps is rendered pure.
+(Source 1)

 C. The Needle’s Purpose

-A needle sews and connects to distinct entities and makes them one.
+A needle sews and connects two distinct entities, making them one.

-In this sense, it means connecting this world’s materialism to G-d.
+In the deeper sense, this refers to connecting this world’s materialism to G-d.
 For example: when a Jewish child makes a blessing over a glass of water, saying “Shehakol nihiyah bidvaro,” they are connecting the physical water with G-d.

-When sewing, an incision must be made in the cloth for the needle to go through.
-In the spiritual parallel, in order to connect the physical with G-d, a hole must be made in the physical, with the needles tip, represented by the Jew’s strength to not be intimidated by the world’s physicality.
+When sewing, a hole must be pierced in the cloth for the needle to pass through.
+In the spiritual parallel, in order to connect the physical with G-d, a “hole” must be made in the physical.
+This hole is made with the sharp tip of the needle—a Jew’s strength to not be intimidated by the world’s physicality.

 D. The Purity on the Front Lines

-To connect the physical with G-d, we cannot remain in the Holy Temple – we must go out into the world, first immersing ourselves so that we aren’t affected by the negativity of exile and the world.
+To connect the physical with G-d, we cannot remain in the Holy Temple—we must go out into the world.
+For that we need to immerse ourselves, so that we aren’t affected by the impurities of exile and the world.

 TEXTBOOK & ADVERTISING MATERIAL